assemblee-virtuelle/semapps/website/docs/middleware/crypto/migration-service.md

 title: Migration Service
 ---

-Service to migrate keys from the deprecated `KeypairService` to the new `KeyService`.
+Service to migrate keys from the deprecated `KeypairService` to the new `KeysService`.
 The old one uses a file system key store, the new one stores keys in the db.
-Note, you can only use the new key service if you have migrated your keys.
+Note, you can only use the new keys service if you have migrated your keys.

-# Migration to the new key service store
+# Migration to the new keys service store

 ## Features